 Vehicle owners wishing to request information about a specific parking citation may do so here or view all open citations for a specific vehicle by entering the vehicle's license plate number and state here.

-Vehicle owners are free to forego the administrative parking adjudication program and contest a citation by scheduling a hearing with the General District Court.
-To schedule a hearing, the vehicle owner must complete a General District Court affidavit (one for each citation contested), have it notarized, and mail it with copies of the parking citation and his or her driver's license to City of Alexandria, P.O.
+Vehicle owners who wish to contest a parking citation must fill out a District Court Affidavit.
+Hearings must be scheduled in advance and cannot be scheduled by physically appearing at General District Court.
+To schedule a hearing for District Court, the vehicle owner must complete a District Court affidavit (one for each citation contested), have it notarized, and mail it with copies of the parking citation and his or her driver's license to City of Alexandria, P.O.
 Box 1423, Alexandria, VA, 22313-1423.
 Please note that the affidavit must be signed in the presence of a Notary.
-(More detailed information about the parking adjudication and General District Court hearing processes is available in the Parking Adjudication F.A.Q.)
+By contesting a citation in General District Court, you may incur court costs.
+(More detailed information about the parking adjudication and General District Court hearing processes is available in the Contesting a Parking Citation F.A.Q.)

 Parking Fines as of July 1, 2012